eh3rrera/ocpj8-notes/04-Lambda-Built-in-Functional-Interfaces/1-Use-the-built-in-interfaces-included-in-the-java.util.function-package-such-as-Predicate-Consumer-Function-and-Supplier.md

 #Use  the built-in interfaces included in the java.util.function package such as Predicate, Consumer, Function, and Supplier
+Functional interfaces provide target types for lambda expressions and method references.
+Each functional interface has a single abstract method, called the functional method for that functional interface, to which the lambda expression's parameter and return types are matched or adapted.

 ###Predicate
 A predicate is a statement that may be true or false depending on the values of its variables.
 It can be thought of as a function that returns a value that is either true or false.